charles-wesley-bodhanam/aws-cicd-demo-app/README.md

 1. Source code changes are pushed to GitHub.
 2. AWS CodePipeline detects the change and triggers the pipeline.
 3. AWS CodeBuild builds the Docker image using `buildspec.yml` and pushes the image to Amazon ECR (private repository).
-4. AWS CodeDeploy deploys the application to an EC2 instance using in-place deployment.
+4. AWS CodeDeploy initiates a Blue/Green deployment and provisions replacement EC2 instances (Green environment).
-5. Deployment lifecycle is managed using CodeDeploy hooks:
+5. Application deployment is managed using CodeDeploy lifecycle hooks:
-   - ApplicationStop
+   - BeforeInstall (cleanup of existing containers)
-   - ApplicationStart
+   - AfterInstall (pulling image and starting new container)
-6. AWS CodeDeploy provisions replacement EC2 instances (Green environment).
+6. Traffic is shifted automatically from the old (Blue) instances to the new (Green) instances.
-7. Traffic is shifted automatically after successful deployment with rollback support.
+7. Original instances are terminated after successful deployment, with rollback support enabled on failure.

 ---